BigIdeasForum/bigideasforum.github.io/_posts/2025/2025-11-06-ai-consciousness.md

 ### Follow-Up

 * Presentation on [Intelligent AI?](https://app.tana.inc/shared/are-ai-systems-intelligent-do-they-possess-consciousness/MEpZR3B1WXFYaDJJL0lYelA4UW1VLTE0RA==?wsid=hy8J-5GhUEnW) by Torben
-    * For a quick guide on navigating the presentation outline, [see this page](https://tana.inc/articles/intro-to-the-outline-editor)
+    * This presentation was created in and presented from [Tana](https://tana.inc).
+For a quick guide on navigating the presentation outline, [see this page](https://tana.inc/articles/intro-to-the-outline-editor)